9th Gorkha Rifles: Uniforms

 As the 9th Regiment of Bengal Infantry red coats with yellow facings were worn.
 In 1894 the newly renamed 9th (Gurkha Rifles) Bengal Infantry were issued with what was to become the standard Gurkha parade and cold weather uniform of rifle green, with puttees, silver insignia, black metal buttons and black facings.
 The headdress was a round black Kilmarnock cap with a badge of crossed kukris over the numeral 9.
 Pipers for the 1st Battalion wore a green plaid while the 2nd Battalion were granted the Duff clan tartan by a colonel of that name.
-The broad brimmed "Kashmir" slouch hat was adopted by the 9th Gurkha Rifes in July 1902.
+The broad brimmed "Kashmir" slouch hat was adopted by the 9th Gurkha Rifles in July 1902.
 It continued in use with khaki drill service dress as general wear by all ranks in winter and summer, between the two world wars.